WildernessLabs/Documentation/Hardware/Reference/Peripherals/Servos/index.md

 From the data sheet of the <i>Microservo SG90</i>, the <i>minimum</i> pulse width is 1ms (0 degrees) and the <i>maximum</i> pulse width is 2ms (180 degrees).
 So to calculate the pulse width for a specified angle the following steps should be followed:

 * Pulse range = maximum pulse width - minimum pulse width
-* Pulse width per degree = pulse width / 181
+* Pulse width per degree = pulse range / 181
 * For a specified angle, the pulse width = minimum pulse width + (angle * pulse width per degree)

 For the Netduino this needs to be converted into a duty cycle.
 For an average servo, the pulse frequency is 50 Hz.
 The duty cycle for a specified angle becomes the pulse width / 20,000.
 In code this becomes: